-The Town adopted GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, as part of its fiscal year 2011 reporting.
-Implementation of GASB 54 is required for fiscal years beginning after June 15, 2010.
+The Town adopted GASB Statement No. 54, Fund Balance Reporting and Governmental Fund Type Definitions, in 2011.
 The intention of the GASB is to provide a more structured classification of fund balance and to improve the usefulness of fund balance reporting to the users of the Town's financial statements.
 The reporting standard establishes a hierarchy for fund balance classification and the constraints imposed on the uses of those resources.